 In those years, the Mets had a pitcher with a rather similar delivery on their staff: Terry Leach.
 Leach dropped down more than Innis – looking from behind the mound, likened to the big hand on a clock, Leach’s arm angle was approximately 4:00 or 4:30 whereas Innis was at something more like 3:30-4:00.
 “That’s about right,” Innis said in 2012.
 “He wasn’t really a submariner either, but he was a little below me.”
 The value of contrast was lessened by having both men on the staff, although their repertoires were different.
 Among other things, Innis used a curveball and even the odd knuckleball as well as sinkers and sliders.

 The situation was finally resolved when New York traded Leach to the Kansas City Royals in June 1989.
 Later that month, they recalled Innis from Tidewater, where he had gone 3-1, 2.12 with 10 saves in 25 games.
-For the remainder of the year, he was 0-1, 3.18 in 29 games.
+For the remainder of the year with the Mets, he was 0-1, 3.18 in 29 games.
 Yet Leach still cast a long shadow, as author Richard Grossinger later related.

 While at Tidewater in May 1989, Innis had said, “Until I actually fail in the big leagues, I’ll always believe I can pitch up there.”
 In the same story, Glenn Abbott, who had become the Tides pitching coach, said, “His makeup is ideal for a relief pitcher.
 Pressure never bothers him.
 It doesn’t matter if the bases are loaded and the game is on the line or if the bases are empty – he treats every situation the same.”11